 The Oneonta Gorge Hike in the Columbia River Gorge creates an indelible memory for those who brave the trail to get there.

-Oneonta Gorge is an amazing, invigorating hot-weather hike, and one of the most memorable that Mr B, Em and I have ever taken.
+Oneonta Gorge is an amazing, invigorating, hot-weather hike; and one of the most memorable hikes Mr B, Em, and I have ever taken.